makto-toruk/course_sql_0/Lecture_03_Fundamental_Concepts.md

 - How do we query the database for specific data?
 Using WHERE.
 - `SELECT * FROM Country;`
     - Selects everything
-- `SELECT Name, Continent, Population FROM Country WHERE Population < 100000 ORDER BY Population DESC;`
-    - Selects particular columns
+- To select particular columns
     - where population < 100000
-        - and orders by descending order of population
+    - and ordered by descending order of population
+    ```sql
-- `SELECT Name, Continent, Population FROM Country WHERE Population < 100000 OR Population IS NULL ORDER BY Population DESC;`
+    SELECT Name, Continent, Population FROM Country
+        WHERE Population < 100000
+        ORDER BY Population DESC;
+    ```
-    - remember NULL is not a value, so to include this add another clause to WHERE using the OR operator.
+- Recall that `NULL` is not value, and to include them use
+    ```sql
+    SELECT Name, Continent, Population FROM Country
+        WHERE Population < 100000 OR Population IS NULL
+        ORDER BY Population DESC;
+    ```
+    - the `OR` operator works in `WHERE` clauses
+- The `AND` operator also works:
+    ```sql
-- `SELECT Name, Continent, Population FROM Country WHERE Population < 100000 AND Continent = 'Oceania' ORDER BY Population DESC;`
+    SELECT Name, Continent, Population FROM Country
+        WHERE Population < 100000 AND Continent = 'Oceania'
-    - we can also add another clause using the AND operator.
+        ORDER BY Population DESC;
+    ```
+- The `LIKE` operator filters results:
+    ```sql
-- `SELECT Name, Continent, Population FROM Country WHERE Name LIKE '\%island\%' ORDER BY Name;`
+    SELECT Name, Continent, Population FROM Country
+        WHERE Name LIKE '%island%' ORDER BY Name;
-    - the LIKE operator filters results
+    ```
     - the percent sign is a 'wildcard'.
 By placing on either sign, we query data which have island anywhere in the string.
-    - if `'\%island'`, this queries data that end with island
+    - if `'%island'`, this queries data that end with island
-    - to begin with island, `'island\%'`
+    - to begin with island, `'island%'`
-    - another example `'_a%'` => first character can be anything, second character must be a string.
+    - another example: `'_a%'` => first character can be anything, second character must be a string.
-- `SELECT Name, Continent, Population FROM Country WHERE Continent IN ( 'Europe', 'Asia' ) ORDER BY Name;`
-     - to match values _in_ a list, the IN operator is used.
+- To match values _in_ a list, the `IN` operator is used.
+    ```sql
+    SELECT Name, Continent, Population FROM Country
+        WHERE Continent IN ( 'Europe', 'Asia' ) ORDER BY Name;
+    ```

 ## 3.10 SELECT DISTINCT
 ```sql